hongqiangyan/hongqiangyan.github.io/_pages/about.md

   - /about.html
 ---
 {% include base_path %}
-I am a Ph.D. candidate in Economics at NC State University.
+I am a Ph.D.
+Candidate in Economics at NC State University.
 I will be on the job market in the 2023-2024 academic year.

-Please feel free to reach me at  hyan6@ncsu.edu
+Please don’t hesitate to reach out:  hyan6 [atsign] ncsu dot edu